delta-io/delta-sharing/README.md

 ### S3

-There are multiple ways to config the server to access S3.
+The server is using `hadoop-aws` to access S3.
+Table paths in the server config file should use `s3a://` paths rather than `s3://` paths.
+There are multiple ways to config S3 authentication.

 #### EC2 IAM Metadata Authentication (Recommended)